bessinnica/Loc-markdig-azuredocs-test/articles/active-directory/connect/active-directory-aadconnectsync-connector-genericsql.md

 If you use **DN is anchor**, then you must use the same object type as the one you are referring from.
 You cannot reference another object type.

->[!NOTE]
+> [!NOTE]
-Starting in the March 2017 update there is now an option for "*" When this option is chosen then all possible member types will be imported.
+> Starting in the March 2017 update there is now an option for "*" When this option is chosen then all possible member types will be imported.

 ![globalparameters3](./media/active-directory-aadconnectsync-connector-genericsql/any-option.png)

->[!IMPORTANT]
+> [!IMPORTANT]
- As of May 2017 the “*” aka **any option** has been changed to support import and export flow.
+>  As of May 2017 the “<em>” aka **any option</em>* has been changed to support import and export flow.
 If you want to use this option your multi-valued table/view should have an attribute that contains the object type.

 ![](./media/active-directory-aadconnectsync-connector-genericsql/any-02.png)